Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Anterior Cruciate Ligament (ACL)

 It connects to the back inner side of the outer leg bone (femur), just behind the middle of the knee.
-This connection involves a mix of collagen fibers and solid bone through a kind of in-between tissue called fibrocartilage and mineralized fibrocartilage.
+This connection involves a mix of collagen fibers and solid bone through in-between tissue called fibrocartilage and mineralized fibrocartilage.

 The ACL runs downward, inward, and a bit forward.
 It attaches to two spots on the outer side of the knee bone: one called the lateral intercondylar ridge and another called the lateral bifurcate ridge.